GalMunGral/galmungral/README.md

 ## chapter 1. a visual architecture

-this is a spreadsheet-inspired Harvard architecture with 2d addressable data memory for teaching programming fundamentals.
+this is a spreadsheet-inspired harvard architecture with 2d addressable data memory for teaching programming fundamentals.

 ### state
 ```